-More and more remote workers - since the onset of the COVID19 pandemic, a lot more people have started working from home.
+More and more remote working - since the onset of the COVID19 pandemic, a lot more people have started working from home.
 While some people see working from home as less stressful, reports (pdf) suggest that mental health is on a decline due to this.

 Even the World Health Organization has stated that more people could experience higher stress and anxiety levels this period.